exercism/elm/exercises/concept/luigis-luscious-lasagna/.docs/instructions.md

     --> 40
 ```

-Define the `preparationTimeInMinutes` function that takes the number of layers you added to the lasagna as a parameter and returns how many minutes you spent preparing the lasagna, assuming each layer takes you 2 minutes to prepare.
+Define the `preparationTimeInMinutes` constant that takes the number of layers you added to the lasagna as a parameter and returns how many minutes you spent preparing the lasagna, assuming each layer takes you 2 minutes to prepare.

 ```elm
 preparationTimeInMinutes 3